 Maintaining and improving ecological integrity is the first priority for Mount Revelstoke and Glacier national parks.
-Managing expectations and defining appropriate activities, facilities and services will continue to be key considerations to manage visitor use and offer quality visitor experiences.
+Managing expectations and defining appropriate activities, facilities and services will continue to be key considerations to manage visitor use in a responsible way while offering quality visitor experiences.
 The stories and diverse cultures that shaped the area, and their connection to Canada's history, will be celebrated and shared, inspiring national and international audiences.